 A service log provides a chronological listing of contacts and services provided to a beneficiary.
-It reflects the service(s) delivered and documents the service(s) billed.
+They reflect the service delivered and document the services billed.

 Federal requirements for documenting claims require the following information be entered on the service log to provide a clear audit trail: